Business Growth 2 min read May 28, 2026 0 views

 The Antidote

-Implementing structured business systems and basic API integrations can eliminate 80% of this manual overhead within weeks.
+Implementing structured business systems and basic API integrations can remove a meaningful share of this manual overhead within weeks.

 Before hiring your next employee, ask yourself: Are we hiring them to do work, or are we hiring them to be a human API between two softwares?